 I think you are facing actual problem in your zazen practice.
 The worst one may be the pain of your legs, maybe.
-It is some-not secret, but it is some certain way to sit in pain.
-Because it is so direct that you have no time to-to think of some way, you know.
-Before you think it comes, and you are involved in the pain.
-But that is so-called-it, you know-that you are involved in the pain immediately means that your way, your way of life, or your attitude towards your life is not well-trained.
+It is some, not secret, but it some certain way to sit in pain.
+Because it is so direct that you have no time to think of some way, you know.
+Before you think...it comes, and you are involved in the pain.
+But that is so-calledit...that you are involved in the pain immediately means that your way, you r way of life or your attitude towards your life is not well-trained.

-For an instance, if you-I think some of you must have this kind of experience.
-If you are going to fell, you know, from, for an instance, from the tree to the ground, the moment you, you know, leave the branch you lose your function of the body.
-But if you don't, you know, there is a pretty long time before you reach to the ground.
-And there may be some branch, you know.
-So you can catch the branch or you can do something.
-But because you lose function of your body, you know [laughs], before you reach to the ground, you may lose your conscious[ness].
+For instance, if you, I think some of you must have this kind of experience...if you are hoping to fell from, for instance, from the tree to the ground, the moment you leave the branch you lose your function of the body.
+But if you don't, there is pretty long time before you reach to the ground.
+And there may be some branch, so you can catch the branch or you can do something.
+But because you lose the function of your body, before you reach to the ground, you may lose your conscious.

-But in zazen practice, first problem you face will be the pain.
-Even for Japanese people who are sitting always on the floor, this problem of pain.
-But how you endure the pain is, as I always say, to have-not to lose your power right here and free your legs, you know, from pain-having more strength here [possibly pointing to hara].
-And this is-this kind of way-this way will be applied for various problem you have.
-For an instance, when you are about to be angry, you know [laughs], you shouldn't be involved in the anger immediately.1 You have time-you must have time before you become angry.
-So we say count to ten before you are angry.
-Your anger will not come while you are counting: one, two, three, four [laughs].
+But in zazen practice, first problem you will face will be the pain.
+Even for Japanese people who are sitting always on the floor, this problem of the pain.
+But how you endure the pain is, as I always say, to have...not to lose your power right here, (hara) and free your legs from pain, having more strength here.
+And this is, this kind of way, this way will be applied for various problem you have.
+For instance, when you are about to be angry, you shouldn't be involved in the anger immediately, you must have time before you become angry.
+So we say, count to ten before you are angry...; your anger will not come while you are counting: one, two, three , four.

-My cough is, you know, same thing.
-You know, if I have, you know, some strength here [possibly pointing to hara], I don't cough.
-Even though I cough-not so bad.
-But when I laugh or when I am excited in other word when I have no preparation in my tummy, you know [coughs] [laughs, laughter], I immediately cough.
-My doctor said: "Nothing wrong with your," you know, "throat.
-Maybe that is some," you know, "nervous cough."
-So I-I was very ashamed of [laughing] being so nervous, you know, as a Zen master [laughter].
+My cough is same thing.
+You know, if I have some strength here, (hara) I don't cough.
+Even though I cough...it is not so bad.
+But when I laugh or when I am excited, in other words when I have no preparation in my tummy, I immediately cough.
+My doctor said: "Nothing wrong with your throat.
+Maybe that is some nervous cough."
+So I, I was very ashamed of being so nervous as a Zen Master.
 So I decided to conquer the cough.
-Before I didn't matter so much, but after doctor said: "Nothing wrong with your throat.
-If you cough, let your wife collect ten time-ten cents each time."
+Before I didn't matter so much, but after doctor said; "Nothing wrong with your throat.
+If you cough, let your wife collect ten cents each time."
 He said so.
+So I am, I am trying to have always some power here.
+But when it comes, it comes so suddenly, so I have no time to prepare for it.
+My cough is good, good practice for me.